-Charbon Colliery undertakes meteorological monitoring in accordance with Schedule 3, Condition 23 of PA 08\0211.
-The meteorological station is required to comply with the requirements in the Approved Methods for Sampling of Air Pollutants in NSW guideline.
+Charbon Colliery undertakes meteorological monitoring in accordance with Schedule 3, Condition 23 of PA 08_0211.
+The meteorological station is required to comply with the requirements in the Approved Methods for the Sampling and Analysis of Air Pollutants in NSW guideline.

-A summary of meteorological data collected from Charbon Colliery during 2012 is included in Table 11.
-This is shown graphically in Figure 4.
+A summary of meteorological data collected from Charbon Colliery during 2014 is included in Table 11.
+This is shown graphically in Figure 7.